 - develop your own original stories for children, evaluate and rework them

 - promote your own work further (if desired).

 What level is the course and do I need any particular skills?

 You need to have completed a ‘Writing for children’ course before joining this class.

 How will I be taught, and will there be any work outside the class?

-- Group discussion and feedback on writing
+Group discussion and group work

-- Independent reading and writing projects
+Independent reading and writing projects inside and outside class.